jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 47: 9/4/2018,
 Spent more time working on the Survey Form - battled with testing a bit.
 It was only because I cleaned up the DOM after the first test so of course I couldn't find the elements to test 😂

+### Day 48: 9/5/2018,
+Continued working on SurveyForm.
+Really enjoying react-testing-library so far.
+Almost finished with the HTML for my form, then next is styling with styled-components 💅